nodezeroio/nvim/plugins.md

 ### Plugin Not Loading

 1. Check if the plugin was cloned: `ls ~/.local/share/thomas.nvim/plugins/`
-2. Verify the plugin spec has correct URL and name
+2. Verify the plugin spec has a correct plugin path
 3. Check for error messages: `:messages`

 ### Git Clone Issues